TWGGA Bill Tracker

 TWGGA remains committed to policies that genuinely strengthen the Texas wine and grape industry through thoughtful collaboration, responsible investment, and shared vision.
 We urge lawmakers to reject HB 3385 and instead work with industry stakeholders on targeted, transparent solutions.

-• SB 25 (TWGGA Opposing): Focuses on warning labels for packaged food products that contain ingredients banned in other countries.
+• SB 25 (TWGGA Neutral: Focuses on warning labels for packaged food products that contain ingredients banned in other countries.
 While wine is technically a food product, it’s not the central focus of SB 25’s labeling requirements.
 Wine labels already have specific requirements under federal law, such as the health warning statement mandated by the 1988 Alcoholic Beverage Labeling Act.
+TWGGA’s neutrality followed an amendment that exempted alcoholic beverages from additional labeling requirements, preserving label integrity and avoiding major production changes.

-• SB 650 (TWGGA Opposing): Requires electronic ID scanning at retail alcohol establishments beginning in 2027.
-The bill has raised concerns about its impact on small businesses, personal privacy, and government overreach.
+• SB 650 (TWGGA Neutral): Requires electronic ID scanning at retail alcohol establishments beginning in 2027.
+The bill raised concerns about its impact on small businesses, personal privacy, and government overreach.
+After TWGGA successfully advocated for an exemption for wineries, our members were spared from having to purchase and implement driver’s license readers at every point of sale—avoiding costly, unnecessary infrastructure.

-• SB 2225 (Monitoring): Expands access to ready-to-drink cocktails in retail stores that already sell beer and wine.
+• SB 2225 (Monitoring, Referred to Licensing & Administrative Procedures Committee): Expands access to ready-to-drink cocktails in retail stores that already sell beer and wine.

-• HB 679 (Local Option Elections): Addresses the sale of alcoholic beverages on Sundays via local elections.
+• HB 679 (Monitoring, Left Pending in Committee): Addresses the sale of alcoholic beverages on Sundays via local elections.